-Pregnancy can come with a whole litany of unpleasant side effects, but being constipated might be one of the worst.
+Pregnancy can come with a whole litany of unpleasant side effects, but constipation might be one of the worst.
 The gas, bloating, and constant pressure, coupled with the inability to release the Kraken… It’s enough to drive anyone into a desperate Google search for constipation remedies.
-From your work computer.
+Even from your work computer.
 During a meeting.
 With your boss.

-Aside from being uncomfortable as hell, without treatment constipation can lead to hemorrhoids, anal fissures, or fecal impaction, the remaining three horseman of the pregnancy-induced poopocalypse.
+Aside from being uncomfortable, without treatment constipation can lead to hemorrhoids, anal fissures, or fecal impaction – the remaining three horseman of the pregnancy-induced poopocalypse.

 Pregnancy Constipation Causes

 There are a lot of reasons why you may be finding yourself in this predicament, but typically, constipation during pregnancy is a result of any combination of the following: